AqwamCreates/DataPredict/docs/index.md

 * Attribution is required when using this library.

 * A separate agreement is needed for commercial use.
-(Unlikely to be charged if you or your company (if you own one) generate less than 300 US Dollars).

 ![DataPredictIconSmall](https://user-images.githubusercontent.com/67371914/223632639-dea075fe-9dce-430c-af82-2fb0fbeb43d3.png)